onap/archived-cli/docs/logging.rst

 ONAP CLI provides logging based on slf4j and ONAP_CLI_HOME/conf/logging.properties is used to configure it.

-By default it reports the logs under ONAP_CLI_HOME/logs folder.
+By default, it reports the logs under ONAP_CLI_HOME/logs folder.

+To enable the debugging, set the logging level to DEBUG/INFO.
+By default its set to ERROR.